SBvH/CNN-Training/readme.md

-Simple mnist-mlp app for training with hyperparameter tuning
+Simple mnist-mlp and CCN apps for training and visualization